 You are changing your life and giving up the things you once loved.

-If you’re struggling to reduce your possessions to fit into your new small house, keeping a few things that you’re undecided on in storage or with a trusted friend or relative is OK.
+If you’re struggling to reduce your possessions to fit into your new small house, keeping a few things that you’re undecided on in storage (check out these awesome garage storage ideas) or with a trusted friend or relative is OK.
 The minimalism police won’t arrest you.

 8. You are more than the house you live in